oscaradworks-ops/tic-tac-toe/README.md

 **Prompt Copilot:**

-"Make my application look modern and clean with improved colors, spacing, and small animations."
+"The application look modern and clean with improved colors, spacing, and small animations."

 ✔ Keep it simple.

----

-#  Final Project Deliverable🎉

-By completing these steps, you will have:

-* A working interactive JavaScript application
-* Built entirely through **step-by-step Copilot prompts**
-* With code you fully understand

 ---